- The rise of anxiety in teens reflects several societal changes and cultural shifts we've seen over the past couple of decades.

 The New York Times recently published an article called, "Why Are More American Teenagers Than Ever Suffering From Severe Anxiety?"
-The author chronicled several teens' battle with anxiety over the course of a few years.
+The author chronicled several teens' battles with anxiety over the course of a few years.

 The article questioned why we're seeing such a rise in anxiety among today's youth.
 As a psychotherapist, college lecturer, and author of 13 Things Mentally Strong Parents Don't Do, I agree that anxiety is a widespread issue among adolescents.
 It's the most common reason people of all ages enter my therapy office.